jyalim/agave-shell-novice/_episodes/02-filedir.md

-                               can be augmented with a --sort option, but any use of --sort=none (-U) disables grouping -G, --no-group             in a long listing, don't print group names -h, --human-readable       with -l and/or -s, print human readable sizes (e.g., 1K 234M 2G)
+                               can be augmented with a --sort option, but any use of --sort=none (-U) disables grouping -G, --no-group             in a long listing, don't print group names -h, --human-readable       with -l, print sizes in human readable format (e.g., 1K 234M 2G)
       --si                   likewise, but use powers of 1000 not 1024 -H, --dereference-command-line